 We do not exclude students who do not conform to a certain physique or whose ability level is not high.
 We aim for students to learn to handle success and failure with dignity, to embrace cooperation, show respect for others, with fair play and positive sporting behaviour.

-At KS5 those students staying onto Year 12 and 13 can continue their studies in the physiological, sociological and psychological aspects of sport by opting for A/S and A Level Physical Education.
+At KS5 those students staying onto Year 12 and 13 can continue their studies in the physiological, sociological and psychological aspects of sport by opting for A Level Physical Education.

-In all of the above courses all students will be offered opportunities to gain further qualifications in leadership, coaching and officiating.
+In all of the above courses students may be offered opportunities to gain further qualifications in leadership, coaching and officiating.
 These are seen as excellent additions to any CV and can provide excellent pathways into sports related careers or further education courses.

 Over the last 10 years the College has forged strong links with other secondary schools in Peterborough, our partner primary schools in Hampton and many community clubs and associations through the school sports partnership.